frob/frob.github.com/content/posts/2016-01-20-working-with-case-sensitive-files-in-a-case-insensitive-world.md

 ```

 This will create a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) (that looks like a local directory) to our mounted volume in our current directory.

+With this setup you get the best of both worlds: a case-sensitive file system for your project and a workflow that looks and feels exactly like working from your normal directory.
+No more surprises when deploying files to a case-sensitive server.